-Last week if you were to ask me what was the nastiest thing I’ve ever bought from the thrift store, nothing in particular would have come to mine.
+If you were to ask me what was the nastiest furniture makeover I’ve ever done, this wooden trash can bin from the thrift store would take the prize.

 Sure….the outside of the trash bin looked pretty innocuous.

 But it’s a wooden trash can, after all….

 One shouldn’t be surprised that it looked like this inside when you opened the door.

 I had bought it nearly two years ago (when I was hoping to convert it into a laundry cabinet for my boys’ bathroom makeover.

 But like all the other furniture, it sat.

 Something about that massive donation to the thrift store sparked a flame to start tackling some of those projects.

 Maybe because now the sense of overwhelm was gone and there were fewer options of projects from which to pick.